Q: What is the Council for Women of Boston College?

 Members of the Council will be expected to play an active role in support of the Council's overall mission and the achievement of its goals.

 Nominations for Council membership are received and reviewed by the Membership Committee.
 Candidates accepted by the Membership Committee are then reviewed by the Executive Committee.
-Membership is for a term of three years.

 Q: What is associate membership?